Simple Beet Soup

 - 1 medium potato, peeled and halved crosswise

 - full fat plain yogurt or sour cream for serving

 - Heat the butter or oil in a Dutch oven or soup pot over medium-high heat.
 Add onion; sauté 3 minutes or until tender.
 Add broth and next 6 ingredients (through thyme sprigs).
 Bring to a boil; reduce heat, and simmer, uncovered, 20 minutes or until beets and potato are tender.
 Discard bay leaf and the thyme.

 - Puree the soup in a high speed blender (you may have to do this in batches) until smooth and creamy.
-Return the soup to the pot and stir in about 1/4 cup of yogurt our sour cream.
+Return the soup to the pot, add the vinegar and stir in about 1/4 cup of yogurt or sour cream.

 - Divide the soup between bowls and drizzle with addition yogurt or cream